home-assistant/addons/duckdns/README.md

 ### Option: `ipv6` (optional)

-By default, Duck DNS will auto detect your IPv6 address and use that.
-This option allows you to override the auto-detection and specify an IPv6 address manually.
+This option allows you to specify an IPv6 address to send to Duck DNS.
+At time of writing, they [do not support IPv6 auto detection](https://www.duckdns.org/faqs.jsp), so this value needs to be set in order for the assignment to work.
+This value is `eval`ed by the shell, so you can use its command substitution here to get the address programmatically.

 ### Option: `token`